microsoft/ODBC-Specification/ODBC 4.0.md

     -   Driver returns the ordinal of the available column
     -   For row array sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed and SQLFetch or SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.

-4. App calls SQLGetData/SQLGetNestedHandle, as appropriate, to read the specified column
-    -   Or just ignores it, or binds it
+4. App optionally retrieves the data by calling SQLGetData, or by fetching the data on a nested handle for nested collections and structured columns.

+5. App optionally specifies binding information for the column.

-5. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
+6. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
+	-	If the column has been bound but not retrieved using SQLGetData it is retrieved into the bound buffer, otherwise the binding is skipped for this row.
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
 The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

-6. App can call SQLGetData/SQLGetNestedData for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.
+7. App can call SQLGetData, or retrieve nested data, for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.

 ### 3.6.1 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`

 A new SQL GetData Extension, `SQL_GD_CONCURRENT`, is added.

-If the driver reports `SQL_GD_CONCURRENT`, the driver supports concurrent fetching of multiple columns using SQLGetData and/or SQLGetNestedData.
-If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or SQLGetNestedHandle for a column resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor (but does not automatically free the hstmt) of any previously fetched nested columns for this row.
+If the driver reports `SQL_GD_CONCURRENT`, the driver supports concurrent fetching of multiple columns using SQLGetData and/or nested handles.
+If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or retrieving data from a nested handle resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor (but does not automatically free the hstmt) of any previously fetched nested columns for this row.

 ## 3.7 Variable Typed Columns
 Variable typed columns are columns whose type is unknown or may change on a row-by-row basis.

 ### 3.7.1 Schema Extensions for Variable Typed Columns

 Columns whose type may vary across rows are described to ODBC 4.0 clients using the `SQL_VARIANT_TYPE` value for `DATA_TYPE` and `SQL_DATA_TYPE` in SQLColumns, and for the `SQL_DESC_TYPE` and `SQL_DESC_CONCISE_TYPE` descriptor fields when describing a result prior to fetching the first row.
-This value must not be used in SQLColumns, or returned in a parameter or row descriptor, for ODBC 3.5 and earlier clients.
+The `SQL_VARIANT_TYPE` data type must not be used in SQLColumns, or returned in a parameter or row descriptor, for ODBC 3.5 and earlier clients.

 ### 3.7.2 Query Extensions for Variable Typed Columns